 In most cases, baby acne occurs for the same reason teen acne does: hormone fluctuations.
 We rarely think of babies as having "raging hormones," but, in a way, they do.

 A Baby's Raging Hormones

-Once the baby is born, its own adrenal glands (small organs located on top of the kidneys) take over the job of producing androgens.
+Once the baby is born, boys' and girls' own adrenal glands (small organs located on top of the kidneys) take over the job of producing androgens.
 In baby boys, the testicles also produce androgens.
 This means baby boys produce more androgens than baby girls.
-All these androgens can sometimes result in the skin producing too much skin oil, which is one of the primary reasons that boys are more likely to suffer from baby acne.2,5
+This new rush of androgens, particularly in baby boys, can sometimes result in the skin producing too much skin oil and breaking out with acne.2,5

 After 6 months of age

-Both male and female babies' adrenal glands are particularly large from birth to 6 months, which means that they are making more androgens than they will later in infancy.
+Things start to calm down after 6 months or so.
+From birth to 6 months old, adrenal glands are particularly large and are making more androgens than they will later in infancy.
 When a baby is between 6 months and 1 year old, its adrenal glands gradually shrink.
-As a result, the glands stop producing such large amounts of male hormones.
+As a result, the glands stop producing such large amounts of androgens.
 As hormone levels normalize, the skin stops producing so much skin oil, and baby acne naturally clears up.2,4,5

 Factors That Contribute to Baby Acne

 Aside from hormones, several additional factors can contribute to baby acne: